[Disclosure: Cards from our partners are reviewed below.]

-As frequent international travelers will tell you, often the best way to avoid expensive charges involved with exchanging currency or travelers checks is to use your bank card at local ATMs to withdraw money in local currency and to use your credit card for purchases.
-However, many of the major banks and credit card providers have begun to take advantage of such overseas purchases by tacking on foreign currency conversion fees which can run as high as 4%.
+Frequent international travelers will tell you that one of the best ways to avoid expensive charges for exchanging currency or travelers checks is to use your bank card at local ATMs to withdraw money in local currency and to use your credit card for purchases.
+However, many of the major banks tack on foreign currency conversion fees to these transactions, which can run as high as 2 to 3%.

-It is difficult to find a card which charges less than 1%, as this is the standard fee that MasterCard and Visa charge for foreign currency conversion.
-However, from there credit card companies and banks often tack on an additional fee of up to 3%.
-Furthermore, you may find additional ATM fees added when you withdraw cash from machines in foreign countries.
+A lot of issuers charge at least 1% for foreign currency conversion, as this is the standard fee that MasterCard and Visa charge issuers.
+But some credit card issuers and banks will tack on an additional fee of up to 3%.
+If you’re using your debit card for cash withdrawals, you may find additional ATM fees added when you withdraw cash from machines in foreign countries.

-Before heading off on your next trip overseas, be sure to call your credit card company or bank to see what fees will be applied to your foreign purchases and cash withdrawals.
+Most of the issuer’s listed above do offer select cards that don’t charge a foreign conversion fee.
+Before heading off on your next trip overseas, be sure to call your bank or credit card company to see what fees will be applied to your foreign purchases and cash withdrawals.
 These fees can add hundreds of dollars to the final cost of your trip — money much better spent on fun or gifts.